Vikas-sama/recipe-finder/README.md

 which relies on an SRV DNS lookup that JioFiber blocks.
 In the Atlas dashboard, go to **Connect → Drivers**, and look for the option for clusters/drivers **without DNS SRV support** — it gives you a `mongodb://` string with the shard hosts spelled out directly and `:27017` on each one.
 Use that version instead.
-Full example is commented in `backend/.env.example`.

 If PowerShell blocks the `npm` command with an execution policy error, run this once: